 If the issue is too big to solve on your own, you can always reach out to a human.
 For that, there is the 24/7 live chat or email tickets.
 If the question is too tricky, the live chat querie might be converted to an email ticket, and you will be contacted later.
 Keep in mind that the first thing that you will be asked during the session is your email.
 So, it seems like they’re verifying your account status before providing support.

 During our usage, my experience was only positive.
 When asked, the customer support agents sent me the transcripts to my mailbox, so I could conveniently store the given tips for later.

 Is ExpressVPN any good and worth getting?

 Overall, ExpressVPN does leave an impression of a trustworthy and capable VPN service.
 The connection speeds can be pretty fast, it’s possible to unblock most streaming platforms, and torrenting isn’t excluded.

 You get all the necessary VPN security features like split tunneling, kill switch, which are customisable.
+There are no DNS leaks, or vulnerabilities that could expose your IP address.
 Plus, the router app and MediaStreamer options provide additional value by making it easier to take advantage of your subscription even if your device doesn’t support a VPN.

 That said, there’s nothing extra aside from VPN functionalities.
 You’re not getting dark web monitoring or integrated ad blocks.
 Although, for the most part, speeds are fast, there were quite a few locations with severe speed drops.
 So, the consistency will be hit or miss.